mrmin123/kancolle-auto/README.md

 #### FAQ/Commonly asked questions

+**Q: Can I lose my ships using kancolle-auto?**

+A: It's highly unlikely, but I can make no guarantees.
+There is a caveat to 'highly unlikely', however: if you're using a viewer with subtitles and those subtitles cover up ship portraits on the post-combat results screen (typically the last ship in a fleet if the subtitles are at the bottom of the screen), it can hinder kancolle-auto's ability to accurately detect ships in danger of being sunk.
+Either lower the subtitle's font size so that it does not cover up the results screen (I personally use a font size of 12px on KC3Kai), or disable them entirely.

+You could also lose ships if you set the Combat module's LastNodePush to `True` and accidentally push into a comabt node.
+Hopefully the warnings in the config file will help you make the right decision regarding this flag.

-**Q: Can I do other stuff on the machine or play Kantai Collection while kancolle-auto is running?**
+**Q: Can I do other stuff on the machine/play Kantai Collection while kancolle-auto is running?**

-A: Kinda. kancolle-auto takes control of the mouse as it runs so it will be difficult to do anything meaningful while kancolle-auto is actively running.
+A: Sometimes. kancolle-auto takes control of the mouse as it runs so it will be difficult to do anything meaningful while kancolle-auto is actively running.
 During scheduled pauses, however, you have full control of the machine.
 Just make sure that Kantai Collection is not in the middle of a PvP or Sortie when the schedule pause ends.
 The script will crash and you will have to restart the script.

 **Q: kancolle-auto periodically crashes!
 (FindFailed errors)**

-A: This is 99% not a bug in the program so please do not make a ticket.
-Instead, try raising the `SleepModifier` field in the config to 1 or 2 or 3.
-If this does not reduce the number of crashes, then please create a detailed ticket.
+A: If you are on Windows, please try disabling time synchronization on the OS level ([relevant information](https://answers.launchpad.net/sikuli/+question/194095)).
+If that doesn't work, try raising the `SleepModifier` field in the config to 1, 2, or 3.
+If this does not reduce the number of crashes, then please open a detailed issue ticket.

 **Q: I started getting catbombed frequently after I started using kancolle-auto!**

-A: You're probably botting too much.
+A: You probably botted too much and triggered the game's bot protection.
 Use the ScheduledSleep functionality and let the program pause itself for a few hours every day.